]Did] THEY CHANGED THE SABBATH TOSUNDAY?

 Paul did not want the New Testament. believer to become entangled in bondage again.

-We are free to live toward him every day, we dont rest on one day or another but rest spiritually in him.
-To condemn those who do not practice the days, food codes and the rest of the law that has clearly been removed from the new covenant.
+We are free to live toward him every day, we dont rest on one day or another but rest spiritually in Him.
+To condemn those who do not practice the days, food codes and the rest of the law that has clearly been removed from the new covenant is what is called legalism.